How and When to File a Home Insurance Claim

 How to File a Claim with Renter’s Insurance

-If anything occurs on your rented property that has you thinking of making an insurance claim, you should contact your landlord first.
-The property management is on the hook for structural repairs in most jurisdictions.
-If they can resolve the problem without needing to make a claim, all the better.
-Like home insurance claims, renters insurance claims are recorded in the CLUE database.
+If anything occurs on your rented property that has you thinking of making an insurance claim, contact your landlord or property manager first for structural or systems issues.
+If they can resolve the problem without a claim on your policy, that may avoid a loss entry.
+Like home insurance claims, renters claims are recorded in CLUE; consumers can obtain a free annual disclosure and dispute errors (CLUE disclosure).
+Some states limit how prior weather claims or inquiries can affect pricing (for example, Texas).

 What happens if your claim is denied?